kirillbb/kirillbb/README.md

-Hi, I'm a dotnet developer from Kharkiv
+Hi everyone, I'm a dotnet developer from Kharkiv

 I'm looking to work remotely or in an office.
 (Don't mind moving to another city)